-Under the leadership of the school’s three Assistant/Associate Deans of Diversity and Inclusion—Bárbara Brizuela, Nandi Bynoe, and Jacqueline Dejean—a committee of staff, faculty, and students worked throughout the 2020-2021 academic year to establish a Diversity, Equity, Inclusion, and Justice strategic plan for the School of Arts and Sciences.
+In 2020, under the leadership of the school’s then Assistant/Associate Deans of Diversity and Inclusion—Bárbara Brizuela, Nandi Bynoe, and Jacqueline Dejean—a committee of staff, faculty, and students worked throughout the 2020-2021 academic year to establish a Diversity, Equity, Inclusion, and Justice strategic plan for the School of Arts and Sciences.
 This plan lays out the actions that the committee deems necessary to become a truly anti-racist institution and is intended to serve as a blueprint for the school's DEIJ work in the years to come.
 Read more about our DEIJ Strategic Plan.

 The School of Arts and Sciences is in the process of diversifying its curriculum and academic requirements.
 In response to a faculty vote taken in winter 2018, departmental conversations have begun to discuss inequality and systemic racism within each academic discipline as well as the school.
 Dissecting racism department by department, program by program allows us to set our agenda for the future.
 A&S leadership has also initiated a task force to explore a proposal from the Tufts Community Union Senate to turn the world civilization requirement into a diversity requirement.

 Looking outward, within our Graduate School of Arts and Sciences, we offer both an M.A. and a Certificate in Diversity and Inclusion Leadership that teach students not only scholarly theory, but also gives them practical tools to implement positive change.

 Division of Student Diversity and Inclusion and Identity-based Centers